Trams in Bratislava

 Bratislava tram network (Električková doprava v Bratislave) serves Bratislava (the capital city of Slovakia).
 It is operated by Dopravný podnik Bratislava, a. s and the system is known as Mestská hromadná doprava (MHD, municipal mass transit).

 Trams in the city have been electrically powered since the system was opened in 1895; there were never any horse-driven or steam-powered trams in Bratislava.
 It is the one of two urban tram systems in Slovakia with the other system located in Košice.
 Conversions to standard-gauge railway have been proposed in the past, but the network uses narrow-gauge track also known as metre-gauge.
-Rolling stock consists of 211 tram vehicles and trams operate on five lines over approximately 42 km of track.
+Rolling stock consists of 211 tram vehicles and trams operate on four lines over approximately 42 km of track.

 History

 Beginnings

 Permission was granted by the Hungarian Royal Ministry of Trade on 2 June 1893 for Bratislava (then Pozsony) to open its first tram line.
 The first line was inaugurated on 27 August 1895, and took the route from today's SNP Bridge to the end of today's Štefánikova street.
 There were nine vehicles in operation that were powered by electricity at a voltage of 550 V. Construction of new sections continued, and in September 1895, a continuation of the line was opened to the main station; the complete line was more than 3 km long.
 Several other lines were opened in January of the following year.
-Horse bus (Omnibus) services were retired as a result.
+Horse-drawn omnibus services were retired as a result.